Dear Clients, Colleagues and Friends:

 Fund Retirement Plans

-Children under age 19 (24 if a full-time student) pay tax at parents’ tax rates on investment income exceeding $1,900 in 2011 and 2012.
+Children under age 19 (24 if a full-time student) pay tax at parents’ tax rates on investment income exceeding $2,000 in 2013 (same limit for 2014).
 Parents should look for opportunities to direct investment income to their children up to these limits to utilize the child’s lower tax brackets.
 This is commonly accomplished by gifting assets that generate investment income through an UTMA account or trust.
+Parents also save by avoiding the NIIT on these gifted assets.

 The dependent care credit is up to $600 for one qualifying dependent with a $3,000 expense limit.
 If you have two or more qualifying dependents, the credit is up to $1,200 with a $6,000 expense limit.
-Make sure to include all your qualifying dependents on Form 2441, regardless of how many dependents actually had expenses, as the $6,000 expense limit is still used to compute your credit.
+Note for married taxpayers, both spouses must have earned income to be eligible for the credit.

 Illinois Credit for K-12 Education Expenses

-Illinois taxpayers with children enrolled in kindergarten through twelfth grade may qualify for an Illinois tax credit up to $500.
+Illinois taxpayers with children enrolled in kindergarten through 12th grade may qualify for an Illinois tax credit up to $500.
 The tax credit is 25% of qualified education expenses in excess of $250 for any number of qualifying students.
-Qualifying student(s) must be an Illinois resident under 21 attending a public or private school in Illinois.
+Qualifying students must be an Illinois resident under 21 at the end of the school year and attending a public or private school in Illinois.

 Education Tax Provisions